 Kuni Takahashi/AP Images for HSI

-In 2015, following rigorous negotiations and campaigning by Animal Welfare Network Nepal and HSI/India, the Gadhimai Temple Trust (officially called the Gadhimai Temple Operation and Development Committee) declared that animal sacrifice would be banned indefinitely at future festivals.
-However, despite the Temple Priest’s having confirmed the ban in a video statement, it would appear that the Temple has reneged on its promise to have a bloodless Gadhimai.
-Even with a ban being declared, it was limited to the slaughter of buffalo within the temple arena, and in reality, the idea of animal sacrifice is so ingrained in the minds of the millions of devotees that breaking that tradition even with the support of the Temple is extremely challenging.
+In 2015, following rigorous negotiations and campaigning by Animal Welfare Network Nepal and HSI/India, the Gadhimai Temple Trust (officially called the Gadhimai Temple Operation and Development Committee) declared that buffalo sacrifice within the Temple arena would be banned indefinitely at future festivals.
+However, despite the Temple Priest’s having confirmed the ban in a video statement, the Temple reneged on its promise to have a bloodless Gadhimai.
+The reality is that the idea of animal sacrifice is so ingrained in the minds of the millions of devotees that breaking that tradition even with the support of the Temple is extremely challenging.

 Gadhimai images